min2ha/ukwa-site/content/target/27117/index.en.md

   "start_date": "2015-05-30T08:00:00Z"
 }

-# British Academy of Stage & Screen Combat, The

 The British Academy of Stage & Screen Combat is a provider of professional level stage combat training.